a-merezhanyi/voca_rs/README.md

 ## Roadmap

-Rewrite the code, so the functions (when it is possible) are accesible directly on String/&str.
+Rewrite the code, so the functions (when it is possible) are accessible directly on String/&str.
 That can be achieved using an extension trait.

 #### Case